Sydney NSW Prize Home Drawings Yourtown: Winner Eligibility Rules & Tax Guide

 Responsible Gambling Notice

 Prize home lotteries are games of chance.
-No strategy increases your odds of winning.
-Only spend what you can afford to lose.
-If you feel gambling is affecting your finances or mental health, contact the National Gambling Helpline: 1800 858 858 (free, confidential, 24/7).
+No strategy helps your odds of winning.
+Only spend money you can afford to lose.
+If gambling affects your finances or mental health, call the National Gambling Helpline: 1800 858 858 (free, private, 24/7).

 Summary: Yourtown Prize Home Eligibility at a Glance

 Ready to enter a draw?
-Check the latest Yourtown prize home drawings and click the Enter Draw button to purchase your ticket today.
+Check the latest Yourtown prize home drawings and click Enter Draw to buy your ticket.

 Affiliate Disclosure: Win A Home is an independent prize home directory.
-We earn a referral commission when you enter a draw through our links.
-This never increases the ticket price you pay—all revenue goes directly to Yourtown.
-We independently verify charity registration and odds accuracy.
-Our editorial team is not employed by any lottery operator.
+We earn referral fees when you enter through our links.
+This doesn't raise the ticket price you pay.
+All money goes to Yourtown.
+We check charity registration and odds ourselves.
+Our team doesn't work for any lottery operator.

 Written by: Win A Home Editorial Team | Published: 3 May 2026